FarhangAmaji/versatileAnn/README.md

     - `\dataPrep` specially  `\dataPrep\normalizers`
     - `\projectUtils\dataTypeUtils` and `projectUtils\misc.py`

+definitely the first thing is to clone the project with `git clone https://github.com/FarhangAmaji/versatileAnn`

+then install requirements with `pip install -r requirements.txt`

 in order to know to get started, you should know what do yo want to do and what uses cases of this project do you want to use?!

 1. **use for timeseries data preparation:**<a id='useForTsDataPrep'></a>